macicco/pysat/source/tutorial.rst

    vefi.load(date=start)
    vefi.load(fname='cnofs_vefi_bfield_1sec_20090506_v05.cdf')

-When the pysat load routines runs it stores the instrument data into vefi.data.
+When the pysat load routine runs it stores the instrument data into vefi.data.
 The data structure is a pandas DataFrame_, a highly capable structure with labeled rows and columns.
 Convenience access to the data is also available at the instrument level.

 .. _DataFrame: http://pandas.pydata.org/pandas-docs/stable/dsintro.html#dataframe